 - Good for the local economy

-Shopping for fresh, local produce at friendly markets may be just the ticket we need to feel healthier, protect the environment and keep our local farmers in business.
+Shopping for fresh produce at friendly markets like Martindale’s might be just the ticket you need to feel healthier, protect the environment and keep our local farmers in business.

 However, whether you’re a true-blue locavore or new to shopping for local produce, it’s good to know what local produce is and isn’t and how to shop for local produce in our neck of the woods.
 There’s local produce and then … well, read on.